The Range Rider: Production

 The show was a production of Gene Autry's Flying A Productions, and Autry himself was the executive producer, along with Louis Gray.
 Producers were Hugh McCollum and Armand Schaefer.
 Directors were George Archainbaud, William Berke, Thomas Carr, Wallace Fox, D. Ross Lederman, Frank McDonald, Donald McDougall, and Ray Nazarro.

 Mahoney (who was a stunt man before he became an actor) did his own stunt work on the program, which led to his receiving four broken bones and 16 wounds on his head, in addition to being knocked unconscious three times.

-The theme was "Home on the Range", though in later episodes, this was played at a fast tempo without the song.
-The two main characters were the only consistent ones.
-Five or six names of other actors were given at the end of each episode, but not the parts they played.
+The theme was "Home on the Range", though in later episodes, this was played at a fast tempo without the words.

 The Range Rider was the first major syndicated program to be broadcast five times a week in many areas, which led CBS Films to sometimes pull episodes from distribution to prevent overexposure.
 Although the last episode of the show was made in December 1952, reruns continued to be shown, and by 1958 in some markets they were "on their third time around."

 Promotion

 CBS owned half of the show and helped to promote it by providing "comprehensive merchandising kits" for use in TV markets.
 Mahoney promoted the show by making personal appearances on a tour of 20 cities.
 When he appeared in Pittsburgh, 20,000 children came to see him.

 Mahoney and West performed at rodeos in 1953 in cities such as Philadelphia, where they re-enacted stunts from the program and Oakland, where the fights included "use of real furniture — not the easily collapsed propes used in a majority of movies and TV films."
-A fight at a stock show in Houston resulted in four broken fingers for Jones and an ankle injury for Manoneyh.
+A fight at a stock show in Houston resulted in four broken fingers for Jones and an ankle injury for Manoney.

 Flying A Productions created a merchandise tie-in by selling buckskin shirts and other items related to the program.